Video8 / Hi8 / Digital8

 Digital8 on MP90 tape 60 minutes SP or 90 minutes LP

-In the last few years a new variant of 8mm video recording has arrived, called Digital8, marketed by Sony and Hitachi.
+Around the year 2000 a new variant of 8mm video recording arrived, called Digital8, marketed by Sony and Hitachi.
 Camcorders of this type use standard Hi8 video cassettes, or Digital8 cassettes which are essentially the same, to record digital signals of the same type as other digital camcorders.
-The quality is excellent and with suitable equipment, it is possible to transfer these recordings to DVD in a completely digital way, retaining outstanding performance.
+The quality is excellent and with suitable equipment, it is possible to transfer these recordings to computer or DVD in a completely digital way, retaining outstanding performance.

 Digital8 camcorder Hitachi Digital8 camcorder.